josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/👹_how_predators_weaponise_safeguarding_systems.md

 ---

 ## 🏮 Footer
-*How Predators Weaponise Safeguarding Systems* is a living node of the Polaris Protocol.
+*👹 How Predators Weaponise Safeguarding Systems* is a living node of the Polaris Protocol.
 It documents how safeguarding pathways — designed to protect — are routinely manipulated by high-status abusers to suppress dissent, invert credibility, and isolate whistleblowers.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-23_
+_Last updated: 2025-12-07_